Landmarks of Caracas: Simón Bolívar's Birthplace Home

 Skyscrapers may loom overhead, but there is more than a hint of original colonial flavor in this neatly proportioned reconstruction of the house where Simón Bolívar was born on 24 July 1783.
 The museum's exhibits include period weapons, banners and uniforms.

 Much of the original colonial interior has been replaced by monumental paintings of battle scenes, but more personal relics can be seen in the nearby Bolivarian museum.
 The pride of the place goes to the coffin in which Bolívar's remains were brought from Colombia; his ashes now rest in the National Pantheon.

 National Pantheon

 Venezuela's most venerated building is five blocks north of Plaza Bolívar, on the northern edge of the old town.
 Formerly a church, the building was given its new purpose as the final resting place for eminent Venezuelans by Antonio Guzmán Blanco in 1874.

 Parque Central Complex

-At a short distance east of Plaza Bolívar is Parque Central, a concrete complex of five high-rise residential slabs of somewhat apocalyptic-appearing architecture, crowned by two 56-storey octagonal towers, one of them is under repair due to the fire which burnt the building on 17 October 2004.
+At a short distance east of Plaza Bolívar is Parque Central, a concrete complex of five high-rise residential slabs of somewhat apocalyptic-appearing architecture, crowned by two 56-storey octagonal towers, one of them is under repair due to the fire which burned the building on 17 October 2004.

 Parque Central is Caracas' art and culture hub, with museums, cinemas and the Teresa Carreño Cultural Complex.
 The West Tower balcony, on the 52nd floor, gives a 360° bird's-eye view of Caracas.